snail-language/snail-language.github.io/_docs/04-specification.md

 that there exists no mapping in $$S$$ for this location.

 ### Typing Rules
+Before executing, the AST will be checked for any cycles in the inheritance of classes in the program.
+If a cycle is found, this will produce a runtime error on line 0 of the program.

+Snail is a *dynamically* typed language.
+The type of any variable is the type of data most recently assigned to it.
+Similarly, the type of any expression is the type of the value produced by evaluating that statement.

+To ensure the correctness of evaluating a snail program, types of certain expressions must be checked as part of the expression evaluation process.
+These checks are listed below.

+#### Arrays
+* An array access may only be performed on a value of type `Array`
+* The value of the index in an array access must be of type `Int`
+* When constructing an `Array` the type of the size must be an `Int`

+#### Dispatch (Method Calls)
+* Dispatches may not occur on `void` objects
+* The name of the method must exist in the specified object
+* The number of arguments provided must match the number of parameters in the method definition
+* In a static dispatch, the type specified must exist in the program
+* In a static dispatch, the type specified must be the current class or an ancestor class

+#### Conditionals and Loops
+* The value produced by the predicate guard must be of type `Bool`

+#### Arithmetic
+*  All values on arithmetic operations must be of type `Int`

+#### Logical Operations (not)
+* The value in the expression being negated must be of type `Bool`

+#### Built-In Class Methods
+* The type of the argument to `Object.is_a` must be `String`
+* The type of the argument to `String.concat` must be `String`
+* The type of both arguments to `String.substr` must be `String`
+* The type of the argument to `IO.print_string` must be `String`
+* The type of the argument to `IO.print_int` must be `Int`

 ### Operational Rules

+#### Runtime Errors
+There are several other runtime errors that snail should check while executing:

+* Division by zero
+* Attempting to access an unbound (possibly out-of-scope variable)
+* Array indices fall outside the bounds of the allocated space
+* Arrays cannot be copied using `Object.copy`
+* `String.substr` indices must be within the bounds and length of the string
+* While not an error, Array indices are only guaranteed to be valid in the range
+  $$0 \leqslant i \leqslant 2^{30}$$

+In all of these cases, a runtime error should be generated, and the program should exit.
 ## Interchange Formats
 The snail specification provides formats for serializing tokens and abstract syntax trees.
 These formats designed to be simple to parse either manually or